nikodemus/foolang/README.md

 Estimated remaining: 89h
 Time spent: 5h

-- Language:
-  - ~~[ ] Message chaining.
-2h~~
-    This turned out to be harder than I thought.
-I'm pretty sure it's parsable, but I'm having trouble getting it right.
-Seems like something that would be easy to do in a hand-written parser... but I don't think I want to write one just now.
-OTOH, it would be a "good" opportunity to write Rust and Foo in parallel.
 - Cleanups:
-  - [x] Expressions are sequenced with comma, not dot.
-1h
-  - [x] rename Array::each to Array::do.
-1h
-  - [x] Fix empty array constructor.
-1h
-  - [x] Azure pipeline for Windows and OS X as well.
-  - [x] Move methods from evaluator.rs into classes/class.rs.
-1h.
   - [ ] Move sub-object definitions from objects.rs into classes/class.rs.
 1h
 - [x] Try out mkdoc for documentation: 1h
 - [ ] Wrap a rust web server as foolang object.
 5h